HR SaaS SEO Case Study: Traffic & Growth Results That Matter

 - Most HR SaaS SEO case studies report traffic spikes of 1,300% or more, but very few disclose whether that traffic converted into pipeline or revenue, which is the only number your CFO cares about.

-- B2B SaaS companies that invest in SEO see an average ROI of 702% over three years, but HR tech faces unique challenges because AI Overviews now reduce organic CTR by 58% for informational queries.
+- B2B SaaS companies investing in SEO see an average ROI of 702% over three years with a 7-month break-even.
+But HR tech faces unique challenges because AI Overviews now reduce organic CTR by 58% for informational queries.

 The 1,300% Traffic Spike Nobody Followed Up On

 I kept seeing the same number everywhere.
 A 1,300% traffic increase for an HR SaaS company in seven months.
-It showed up in the SurferSEO case study, got recycled by Scaligo, and appeared in at least three LinkedIn carousels I scrolled past in January.
+It appeared in the SurferSEO case study, got recycled by multiple agencies, and showed up in at least three LinkedIn carousels I scrolled past.

 Impressive?
 Absolutely.
-But here’s the question nobody asked: did any of that traffic turn into paying customers?
+But here is the question nobody asked: did any of that traffic turn into paying customers?

-The original case study doesn’t say.
-Not a single mention of demos booked, MQLs generated, or pipeline created.
-And that’s not a knock on the people who did the work (the traffic growth was real and well-executed).
-It’s a knock on how we evaluate SEO success in the HR SaaS space.
-We’ve gotten so used to celebrating session counts that we forgot to ask what those sessions are worth.
+The original case study does not say.
+Not a mention of demos booked, MQLs generated, or pipeline created.
+That is not a knock on the people who did the work.
+The traffic growth was real and well-executed.
+It is a knock on how we evaluate SEO success in HR SaaS.
+We got so used to celebrating session counts that we forgot to ask what those sessions are worth.

-I’ve spent the past three months tearing apart every public HR SaaS SEO case study I could find.
-What follows isn’t another celebration of hockey-stick traffic charts.
-It’s a breakdown of what actually worked, what was quietly unsustainable, and what HR SaaS marketers should measure instead.
+I have spent months tearing apart every public HR SaaS SEO case study I could find.
+What follows is a breakdown of what actually worked, what was quietly unsustainable, and what HR SaaS marketers should measure instead.

 Why HR Tech Is a Different SEO Game

-The global HR technology market hit USD 43.66 billion in 2025 and is projected to reach USD 95.95 billion by 2034.
-That’s a 9.2% compound annual growth rate.
-More money flowing in means more competitors fighting for the same keywords.
+The global HR technology market hit $43.66 billion in 2025 and is projected to reach $95.95 billion by 2034 at 9.2% CAGR.
+More money means more competitors.
+But HR SaaS SEO is not just competitive.
+It is structurally weird.

-Topical authority is a site’s perceived expertise in a specific subject area, built by creating authoritative content that covers a topic so thoroughly that search engines treat the site as a go-to resource.
-In HR tech, building topical authority gets complicated fast because the keyword universe fragments across dozens of sub-niches: payroll, applicant tracking, employee handbooks, performance reviews, benefits administration, compliance.
-A company that sells employee handbook software shouldn’t be writing about payroll tax calculations, even if the search volume looks tempting.
+Topical authority is a site’s perceived expertise in a specific subject area.
+In HR tech, building it gets complicated fast because the keyword universe fragments across dozens of sub-niches: payroll, applicant tracking, employee handbooks, performance reviews, benefits administration, compliance.
+A company selling employee handbook software should not write about payroll tax calculations, even if search volume looks tempting.

 HubSpot learned this the hard way.
-Between March 2024 and early 2025, HubSpot’s blog lost roughly 80% of its organic traffic.
-The culprit wasn’t a penalty.
-It was years of publishing content outside their core expertise to chase volume.
-Google’s algorithm updates started punishing that kind of topical sprawl.
+Between March 2024 and early 2025, HubSpot’s blog lost roughly 70 to 80% of its organic traffic.
+The culprit was not a penalty.
+It was years of publishing content outside core expertise to chase volume.
+Google’s algorithm updates started punishing topical sprawl.

 “Crappy content targeting irrelevant keywords unfortunately drags down the performance of everything else, even your best pages.”